 The waste from cellular breakdown needs to be constantly drained from the body, and this is a recurring life-long process.

-The body has natural systems to take toxins away before they build up and start to damage tissue and organs.
+The body has natural systems to remove toxins before they build up and damage tissue and organs.

 If these toxins were to remain and accumulate in your body, you would suffer an agonising death through poisoning.

-The two main organs for detoxification are the liver and kidneys which filter your body’s fluids, removing toxic substances and purifying the body constantly.
+The two main organs for detoxification are the liver and kidneys, which filter your body’s fluids, remove toxic substances and purify the body constantly.

-If toxins remained and accumulated in the body, you would quite simply die of poisoning.
+If toxins remained and accumulated in the body, you would die of poisoning.

 How do toxins weaken my immune system?

-toxins weaken the body’s immune responses, creating stress on the immune system, leaving a gap for organisms and pathogens to successfully invade and use your body as a host.
+Toxins weaken the body’s immune responses, creating stress on the immune system and leaving a gap for organisms and pathogens to invade and use your body as a host.

-When the body is faced with an overload of toxins, your secondary organs such as the large intestine, lungs, bladder and the skin, start to help eliminate the extra toxins, putting the whole body under much stress.
+When the body is faced with an overload of toxins, your secondary organs, such as the large intestine, lungs, bladder and skin, start to help eliminate the extra toxins, putting the whole body under much stress.